ONSdigital/csvcubed/external-docs/docs/quick-start/inspect.md

 ## Next

-This is the end of the quick start section, there is lots more information available in the guides section available in the lefthand menu.
+This is the end of the quick start section, however there is a lot more information available in the guides section; see the left-hand menu.

-The completed Sweden at Eurovision data set requires knowlege of how to [describe missing data](../guides/missing-observed-values.md)
+The next logic action to take with the Sweden at Eurovision data set is to learn how to [describe missing data](../guides/missing-observed-values.md) so we can include contestants who weren't able to perform.